-You must have with you your completed federal tax return, Form 1040, Form 1040A or Form 1040EZ, including any federal schedules you completed.
+You must have with you your completed federal tax return, Form 1040/1040-SR, including any federal schedules you completed.

 Modified adjusted gross income (AGI).
 Modified AGI for most people is the same as the federal AGI.
-AGI is the amount on line 37 of federal Form 1040, line 21 of federal Form 1040A, or line 4 of federal Form 1040EZ.
+AGI is the amount on line 8b of federal Form 1040/1040-SR.